infinit/elle/athena/readme.md

 Athena is a byzantine environment library, providing tools to establish quorums and reach consensuses.

-The reactor is part of the [Elle](https://github.com/infinit/elle) set of libraries.
+> This library is part of the [Elle](https://github.com/infinit/elle) set of libraries.

 ## Motivation